dmcleish91/dmcleish91.github.io/README.md

 This project was created using **Spring Boot**.

 This application parses a CSV file to a database and uses the Thymeleaf dependancy to format then display the data to a website.
 [View My Code](https://github.com/dmcleish91/dmcleish91.github.io/tree/master/COVID-19-Tracker/src/main/java/com/dmcleish91/COVID19Tracker)

+## 1. JavaFX Contacts App

+This project was created using **JavaFX**.

+This application allows a user to manage a contacts list which is saved and loaded from an XML file.
+[View My Code](https://github.com/dmcleish91/JavaFX-Contacts-Application)